IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

 After the stage is completed, you can review the translated files from the console output.
 You can also direct translators to the files so that they can review the machine-translation output and provide revisions to improve quality.
 The revisions are stored in a Cloudant™ database and take precedence over any future machine translations of the same strings.

-For more information about using the Globalization Pipeline service from the Bluemix Dashboard, [see the Globalization service documentation][10].
+For more information about using the Globalization Pipeline service from the Bluemix Dashboard, [see the Globalization Pipeline service documentation][10].

 <a name="slack"></a>